 \section{Introduction}

 Occluded person Re-ID, which incorporates the data obscured by various obstacles, has recently gained popularity.
-And the occlusions are uncommon in the training set \cite{market1501, occDuke} but abundant in the test set (especially in query) as illustrated in the Fig.\ref{figure_motivation} (a).
-Training with such unbalanced data makes improving the network's flexibility to unknown test data challenging.
+And the occlusions are uncommon in the training set \cite{market1501, occDuke} while abundant in the test set (especially in query), as illustrated in Fig.~\ref{figure_motivation} (a).
+Training with such unbalanced data increases the challenge for the network while testing on unknown data.
 Efforts in data and feature augmentation are emerging to eliminate the imbalance between training and testing.
-Most methods \cite{transreid, PCB, OSNet} employ standard data augmentation such as random flipping, random deleting, random cropping, and so on.
-Furthermore, FED \cite{FED} provided feature augmentation strategies to improve the network's adaptability to occluded data.
-The widely used data/feature augmentation mechanisms take one image/feature as the input and output only one changed image/feature to the subsequent network for training, as Fig. \ref{figure_augmentTypes} (a) shows.
-We can see from Fig.\ref{figure_motivation} (b) that practically all occlusions occur in the query, whereas the gallery images almost never have any obstructions in some occluded Re-ID dataset \cite{partialREID, occREID}.
+Most methods \cite{transreid, PCB, OSNet, lei2008gaborFG} employ standard data augmentation such as random flipping, random deleting, random cropping, and so on.
+Furthermore, FED \cite{FED} provides feature augmentation strategies to improve the network's adaptability to occluded data.
+The widely used data/feature augmentation mechanisms take one image/feature as the input and output only one changed image/feature to the subsequent network for training.
+However, as illustrated in Fig.\ref{figure_motivation} (b), practically all occlusions occur in the query, and the gallery images almost have no obstructions in occluded Re-ID datasets \cite{partialREID, occREID}.
 The methods mentioned that focus on data/feature augmentations ignore the unbalanced occlusion between query and gallery.
 To increase the robustness of the network on both the non-occluded data (in the gallery) and the occluded data (in the query), we propose a data augmentation method called the Parallel Augmentation Mechanism (PAM).
 Our PAM consists of three independent components: Base Augmentation (BA), Erasing Augmentation (EA), and Cropping Augmentation (CA).
 In our parallel augmentation mechanism, EA only implements the erase operation, and CA only crops the original image.
 We will obtain an image triplet after the PAM, as shown in Fig. \ref{figure_network} (left).
 Then the ViT-based feature extractor takes the image triplet as the input.